jmcolella/fiftythree-homework/README.md

 # Part 2 - Visual
 - navigate to `modal-challenge` directory
 - run command `npm run start` and page will open in your default browser

+# Additional Notes
+- For creating the modal, I found some quick CSS through W3 and imported that into the application.
+- If I had more time, I would devise a better solution for handling different messages for each modal.
+Each message is passed into a function, but that gets a bit unwieldly if there are a bunch of modals with a lot of text for each.